ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 10. Click **Save**.

-## Procting SQL databases in AlwaysOn Availability Groups
+## Protecting SQL databases in AlwaysOn Availability Groups
 {: #configureBackupAlwaysOn}

 You can protect SQL Server databases in AlwaysOn Availability Groups by using the Windows&reg; {{site.data.keyword.backup_notm}} Agent and SQL Server plug-in.